 GoDaddy:

-GoDaddy offers a wide range of hosting plans from basic shared hosting all the way to dedicated servers.
+GoDaddy offers a wide range of hosting plans from basic shared hosting to managed WordPress hosting to VPS hosting (they retired their dedicated server option).
 They also have a Woo Commerce dedicated plan with their WordPress ecommerce hosting package.

 Woo Commerce is a plugin that adds powerful ecommerce tools to any WordPress installation.
 Most needing hosting however will be looking at their shared hosting plans.